Thinkish30/personal-website/README.md

 This website is based on html only.

-This is developed from the course of angela wuu.
+This is developed from the course of Angela Wuu.

 Good Luck...